bigmistqke/repl/README.md

   /** Initializes the file system based on provided initial configuration. */ initialize(): void
   /**
-   * Serializes the current state of the REPL into JSON format.
+   * Serializes the current state of the repl into JSON format.
-   * @returns JSON representation of the REPL state.
+   * @returns JSON representation of the repl state.
    */
   toJSON(): RuntimeState
   /**
-   * Triggers a download of the current REPL state as a JSON file.
+   * Triggers a download of the current repl state as a JSON file.
    * @param [name='repl.config.json'] - Name of the file to download.
    */
   download(name?: string): void
 }

-/** Configuration settings for the REPL runtime. */ export type RuntimeConfig = {
+/** Configuration settings for the repl runtime. */ interface RuntimeConfig {
   /** The CDN URL used to load TypeScript and other external libraries.
 Defaults to `esm.sh` */ cdn?: string
-  /** CSS class for styling the root REPL component. */ class?: string
+  /** CSS class for styling the root repl component. */ class?: string
   /** Log internal events.
 Defaults to `false`. */ debug?: boolean